Jaff1/kodflix/README.md

 `npm start-backend` and
 `npm start` which utilise nodemon to hot-reload the server on changes

 ### `npm run run-backend`

-Runs nodemon on for the backend - i.e. src/backend/App.js
+Runs nodemon to start the backend server - i.e. src/backend/App.js

 ## Learn More